Level -0.1: NEGATORY!

 - In Vette, you could sometimes glitch through the walls and drive outside the game world, although an Invisible Wall beyond that prevents you from going into infinity like Big Rigs: Over the Road Racing.
 Also, since the game uses Dynamic Loading, you can outrun the load with the faster cars and end up in a glitch world.

 - In Gran Turismo 3, you can break out of the track on some courses and drive around in the scenery (which of course, is not solid).
-If you have a fully-powered and properly-tuned Escudo you can cause the speedometer to overflow to 2147483647 mph(the highest 32-bit signed integer) and the game freezes.
+If you have a fully-powered and properly-tuned Escudo you can cause the speedometer to overflow to 2147483647 mph(the highest 32-bit signed integer), crashing the game.
 GT 2 also had a couple Dummied Out courses that could be found with a Gameshark.

 - Gran Turismo 2 has a drag race track inside Laguna Seca.
 However, if you reach the end of it, your car will jump out of the limbo, returning to the track in the Corkscrew corner.